 What you need to know about Bengal health

-The Bengal cat is a relatively new breed of domesticated cat, meaning that there is still much to learn about their health.
+The Bengal cat is a relatively new breed of domesticated cat, meaning there is still much to learn about its health.
 However, there are some key things that all Bengal owners should keep in mind.
 The Bengal cat is susceptible to genetic health problems such as heart disease and illiteracy, so it is important to choose a reputable breeder when purchasing a kitten.
-In addition, the Bengal cat requires more exercise than other breeds of cat, so regular playtime is essential.
+In addition, the Bengal cat requires more exercise than other breeds, so regular playtime is essential.
 The Bengal cat also has a sensitive stomach and can be a picky eater, so it is important to provide them with a balanced diet.
 A Bengal cat can enjoy a long and healthy life with proper care.

 What is PKD, and should I be concerned for my Bengal?

 Polycystic kidney disease (PKD) is a genetic disorder that affects the Bengal cat.
 It is characterized by the growth of numerous cysts in the kidneys, which can lead to kidney failure.
 PKD is a progressive disease, meaning that it worsens over time.
 There is no cure for PKD, but treatments available can help slow its progression and improve the quality of life for affected cats.
-If you think your Bengal may be affected by PKD, talk to your veterinarian about your cat’s best course of action.
+If you think your Bengal may be affected by PKD, talk to your veterinarian about your cat’s best action.